datafilter/HalfKey/readme.md

 [How can you use a password manager, without trusting a password manager?](motivation.md)

-I don't want to save my most sensitive passwords exactly.

-I want something like a hardware authentication device, but that isn't a physical thing you can lose.
-Something like 2-factor authentication, for important accounts that don't support any/strong 2FA.

-It's usually a bad idea to roll-your-own security algorithms/procedures.
-Maybe there is a recommended approach to get around this problem that I'm not aware of, and someone will share it!
-If I find a standard or simpler solution than the approach described here, I'll add a description & reference to it here.
+In order to not save passwords fully, specifically for accounts that don't support any/strong [2FA](https://en.wikipedia.org/wiki/Multi-factor_authentication).

 # Web app

-How to use the PWA is [explained here](usage.md)
+How to use the PWA is [detailed here](usage.md)

 Stable version, updated as needed:
 [halfkey.datafilter.app](https://halfkey.datafilter.app)